 AIOps platforms must be able to orchestrate the delivery of services in business, application, and infrastructure layers, across on-premises, cloud, and hybrid environments.
 Further, this automation should seamlessly support complex, organization-specific processes.
 For example, a platform may detect an impending issue that requires an additional AWS EC2 instance to be provisioned.
 This server provisioning may need an approval or system check, for example from a budgetary, compliance, or business perspective.
 These types of approval workflows should be easily accommodated.
 By leveraging these capabilities, IT teams can ensure that service requests aren't just logged, they are acted upon in real time—before the end user has a negative experience.

 Today’s environments are too dynamic to rely on cumbersome configuration efforts.
 To support agile and DevOps approaches, monitoring needs to be deployed quickly.
-When teams need to deploy performance monitoring for a new infrastructure technology or application, the process should be a low-touch, automated, and turn-key exercise.
+When teams need to deploy monitoring for a new infrastructure technology or application, the process should be a low-touch, automated, and turn-key exercise.

 In today’s environments, time to monitor is a critical metric for IT teams to track and improve.
 Through dynamic, policy-based configuration, IT teams can make significant gains in reducing time-to-monitor metrics.
-By implementing a standardized, automated approach to infrastructure and performance monitoring deployments, IT organizations can better support rapid deployments and optimize service levels.
+By implementing a standardized, automated approach to monitoring deployments, IT organizations can better support rapid deployments and optimize service levels.

 Tools should provide dynamic discovery capabilities, so as new systems or services come online, they can be automatically detected and have appropriate monitoring configurations applied.
 These discovery capabilities should have the intelligence to determine the resource and type of technology, no matter the environment.
 For example, in the cloud, the platform should be able to discover and distinguish between a new EC2 instance and RDS, or an Apache server versus SQL Server.
 This approach also reduces technology-specific complexities and enables staff to adopt new technologies faster.